shubhamchdhary/TileClipper/README.md

 ```

 ### 2) Dependencies
 All the experiments are designed and tested on Ubuntu 20.04 LTS.
 Use the same OS to reproduce results.
 For a different Linux distribution, change the commands accordingly.
-The codebase uses FFmepg (v4.2.7), GPAC (v2.2.1), and Kvazaar (v2.0.0) for encoding/manipulating the tiled videos.
+The codebase uses FFmpeg (v4.2.7), GPAC (v2.2.1), and Kvazaar (v2.0.0) for encoding/manipulating the tiled videos.
 Install FFmpeg using `sudo apt install ffmpeg`.
 [Kvazaar](https://github.com/ultravideo/kvazaar) and [GPAC](https://github.com/gpac/gpac/wiki/GPAC-Build-Guide-for-Linux) requires building.
 Follow the build instructions in their respective repositories.
 For GPAC, go with a full GPAC build, not the minimal one.
 Unless otherwise stated, we use Python 3.8 for all the experiments.

 ### 3) Creating Python Environment
 ```bash